Bedrock is live. Launch offer: $25/month for your first 3 months. Get Started

 When you buy a $500,000 house you don't pay $500,000.
 You put ~$100,000 down and control the entire house.
 If it rises 10%, you made 50% on your cash.
 Nobody calls a down payment exotic.

 Return-stacking applies the same idea to bonds.
 We buy stocks outright, then use a small slice to also control a chunk of bonds.
 The same dollars do two jobs.
+To be direct about the mechanics: you are not borrowing money, opening a margin account, or trading options.
+The extra exposure is built into the ETFs themselves.

 Return-stacking